homermultitext/se2020/docs/references/index.md

 ### Summary of character set usage

-## Legal characters in HMT editions

-The Greek text of your edition may use the following characters.

 - alphabetic characters: alphabetic α-ω in upper or lower case.
 They may be combined with accents and/or breathings in the Unicode Greek range.
 - punctuation:
     -   period = `.`